Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Getting a good placement in Google search results may seem tough — but you can make life a LOT easier for yourself and your website by taking some simple, Google-recommended steps to help the search engine giant know you’re there.
-In this post, we spell these all out for you in a friendly, jargon-free way.
+In this post, I show you how to make your site more visible in search results — in a friendly, jargon-free way.

-The first thing you need to do to improve your site’s search visibility is register it with Google.
+The first thing you need to do to improve your site’s rankings is to tell Google about it…

 1. Register your site with Google